-26.2(4) Awarding process.
+31.2(4) Awarding process.

 - a.
-The commission will provide notice of the eligibility criteria and the application process annually. - b.
-The commission will designate eligible applicants for awards, and notify all applicants of their eligibility. - c.
+The commission will provide notice of the eligibility criteria and application process annually. - b.
+The commission will designate eligible applicants for awards, and notify applicants of their eligibility. - c.
 The commission will track eligible applicants selected to receive awards through completion of their obligation.
-Completion of the obligation will be verified by the eligible applicant's employer.
-An obligation is satisfied pursuant to Iowa Code section 256.226(9). - d.
-The commission will pay the loan repayment award directly to the holder of the eligible applicant's eligible loan. - 283-27.3(256) Failure to Fulfill Obligation.
-An eligible applicant who fails to fulfill the obligation pursuant to Iowa Code section 256.226(9) will be subject to repayment of any loan repayment awards paid under this chapter toward the eligible applicant's eligible loans as specified in the program agreement.
+An obligation is satisfied in align with Iowa Code section 256.225(4). - d.
+Upon verifying completion of the obligation with the eligible applicant's employer, the commission will send the award to the holder of the selected eligible applicant's eligible loans.

+283-31.3(256) Failure to Fulfill Obligation.
+An eligible applicant who fails to fulfill the obligation pursuant to Iowa Code section 256.225(4) will be subject to repayment of any loan repayment awards paid under this chapter toward the eligible applicant's eligible loans as specified in the program agreement.